Budget 2025 may have sparked some concern amongst kiwis regarding their KiwiSaver.

 Example:

-Let’s break it down for someone earning $60,000/year.
+Let’s break it down for someone earning $60,000/year as an example:

 Before: